vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 - `blogSidebarTitle`
 - `cleanUrl` - Clean URL is used by default now.
 - `defaultVersionShown` - Versioning is not ported yet.
-You'd be unable to migration to Vobees 2 if you are using versioning.
+You'd be unable to migration to Docusaurus 2 if you are using versioning.
 Stay tuned.
 - `disableHeaderTitle`
 - `disableTitleTagline`
 - `docsSideNavCollapsible` is available at `themeConfig.sidebarCollapsible`, and this is turned on by default now.